galaxyproject/training-material/topics/ecology/tutorials/Ecoregionalization_tutorial/tutorial.md

 > <details-title>Some definitions to start</details-title>
 >
-> Ecoregionalization: The process by which a territory is classified into a category of areas that respond to the same environmental factors (including species).
+> Ecoregionalization: The process by which a territory is classified into a category of area that respond to the same environmental factors taking into account species information.
 >
 > Occurrences data: Data showing the presence of a species at a particular location.
 >
-> Environmental data: Environmental data are any measurements or information that describe environmental processes, location, or conditions.
+> Environmental data: Environmental data are any measurement or information that describe environmental processes, location, or conditions.
 >
 > Boosted regression trees (BRT): Boosted Regression Trees is a kind of regression methodology based on Machine Learning.
 Unlike conventional regression methods (GLMs, GAMs), BRTs combine numerous basic decision trees to enhance the predictive performance.
 BRTs can handle complex relationships and interactions among predictors, and it is considered a robust technique that can control outliers and nonlinearity.
 >